 Who runs Peace Feast?

-Peace Feast was started in the UK by Bridges for Communities, a Bristol-based charity that pioneered the events in Bristol and Cardiff before expanding to other locations.
-Anyone can run one, the vision is for Peace Feasts to be happening in communities across the country, bringing people together from different cultures and faiths, and facilitating lasting friendships.
+Peace Feasts are facilitated in the UK by Bridges for Communities, a Bristol-based charity that connects people of different cultures, races and faiths.
+Anyone can run one - the vision is for Peace Feasts to be happening in communities across the country, bringing people together from different cultures and faiths, and facilitating lasting friendships.

 Where did the vision come from?